 – Think about using different subjects from different perspectives.

 – Try blending two completely different images to make a single image that portrays a story.

 – Take a close-up shot of your subject, then another shot further away, or at another angle.

 – Use different coloured flash gels to take multiple exposures of a subject in different colours.

 – Put your camera on a tripod and take an image of yourself or a subject, then have them move and take a second exposure.

-This is all you need to get you on your way nicely with double exposures.
+This is all you need to get you on your way nicely with in-camera double exposure shots.